jonisf87/fwk-plawrightBack/README.md

   - TypeScript and Playwright rules are enforced.
   - All code is linted and compliant with the rules (no unused variables, no unused catch params, no `any` types, etc).
   - To lint, run: `npx eslint . --ext .ts --max-warnings=0`

 - **Registration Happy Path:**
   - Now uses API registration only (bypasses UI and CAPTCHA).
   - UI message validation is removed; only API response is asserted.
 - **Registration Negative Path:**
   - Attempts UI registration, but if CAPTCHA blocks, falls back to API registration to validate password errors.
 - **Selectors:**
-  - All UI selectors for registration fields are based on the latest HTML attributes (see code for details).
+  - All UI selectors for registration and login fields are based on the latest HTML attributes (see code for details).
 - **Credentials Storage:**
   - Registered credentials are saved to `/tests/support/data.json` for reuse in login or other scenarios.
 - **Error Handling:**
   - If registration fails due to CAPTCHA, the test automatically switches to API registration.
+  - Login error messages are detected robustly, supporting multiple selectors and waiting for error visibility.
 - **Test Structure:**
-  - All test steps and logic are in `/tests/steps/Registration.steps.ts`.
+  - All test steps and logic are in `/tests/steps/Registration.steps.ts` and `/tests/steps/Login.steps.ts`.
-  - Page Object Model is used for UI actions, but happy path is API-only for reliability.
+  - Page Object Model is used for UI actions, but registration happy path is API-only for reliability.

 ---